• Home

 Piggybacking on the previous tip, check out the Roadtrippers app!

 Roadtrippers is a robust travel planning app that really shines when it comes to discovering off-the-beaten-path, quirky attractions along your route.
 In fact, one of the categories is “Weird Guides!”
-You discover places you wouldn’t have even known about thanks to the app.

-One of my favorite features is that you can quickly toggle a stop off if you decide to skip it, and Roadtrippers automatically re-calculates your route.
+One of our favorite features is that you can quickly toggle a stop off if you decide to skip it, and Roadtrippers automatically re-calculates your route.
 You can also add notes and dates to each stop, which is handy for keeping track of confirmation numbers.

 And if you’re on a particularly boring stretch of highway and just need a break, the app allows you to search nearby while you’re on the road.